isakfagerlund/zq8tly3x/README.md

   - For production projects, I would pair it with options [shad/cn](https://ui.shadcn.com/), [Headless UI](https://headlessui.com/) or [Radix UI](https://www.radix-ui.com/primitives) for accessibility and speed.

 # Future improvements
-- Only have one visible Input Component.
-For example using a context to keep track of the current clicked comment.
 - Error handling for DB queries.
 Currently it's assumed it will work.
 - Confirmation when deleting a Comment
 - Toast notifications for activites
 - UX needs some improvement.
 If this was for a real product I would go the direction of Notion comments.
 Where a child comment can not have children, only siblings.
 - Using React Memo to check re-renders.
 This should only be used when perfomance is noticibly bad.
 Also the new React Compiler solves a lot of these out of the box.
-- Component tests, End 2 End or Integration tests.
+- Component tests, End2End or Integration tests.
+Vitest has a new browser mode using Playwrite that would be a good option to reuse config.